Ramsnes/frameworks-CA/ecom-store/README.md

 ```

 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes, and you may see lint errors in the console.

-## Usage

-- **Viewing Products:** Browse the list of products available from the Noroff online-shop API.
-- **Adding to Cart:** Select the desired quantity and add products to your cart.
-- **Contact Form:** Fill out and submit the responsive contact form.

 ## Contributing